 When is the next intake?

-The next intake is April 2021 – However we highly recommend you start with enrolling in one or two units now for three good reasons:
+The next intake is in April – However we highly recommend you start with enrolling in one or two units now for three good reasons: